peytoncordero/DRI25/command-line.md

 Despite all these developments, to this day, the Command Line Interface continues to be a faster and more efficient way to interact with our computers for people working with computers.
 In our case, this is especially important for some digital projects.

-# Text for the Command Line: differences between word processors and text editors
+# What is text for the Command Line?

 We mentioned that the command line is text-based.
 As humans, we are used to text with different fonts, sizes, bold and cursive letters, etc. These characteristics are for human interpretation of a text.

 "Text-based" in the context of computers is merely the strings of words.
-To give a general sense of "text" when it comes to computers, we need to distinguish text editors from word processors.
+To give a general sense of "text" when it comes to computers, we need to contrast text editors and word processors.

 # Word processors